 - Transfer the batter to the baking pan and bake for 15-20 minutes.
 Depending on the oven you have the baking time may vary.
 You’ll want to check the brownies from minute 15 to make sure you aren’t overbaking them.
 The center has to be slightly moist when touching.

 - Remove from the oven and let the keto brownies chill for about 10 minutes.

 - With a sharp knife cut your brownies into 16 pieces and devour!

 A serving has only 1.32g net carbs.
 Subtract the dietary fiber and sugar alcohols (from the sweetener) from the total carb count to get to find out the net carbs.
-Total servings are 16 while remaining nutritional facts per serving are:
+The total servings are 16 while the remaining nutritional facts per serving are: